nodejs/node/doc/api/http.markdown

 `function () { }`

-Indicates that the underlaying connection was terminated before `response.end()` was called or able to flush.
+Indicates that the underlying connection was terminated before `response.end()` was called or able to flush.

 ### response.writeContinue()